-You configure durable mailboxes through the dispatcher.
+You configure durable mailboxes through the dispatcher or the actor deployment (see Mailboxes).
 The actor is oblivious to which type of mailbox it is using.

 This gives you an excellent way of creating bulkheads in your application, where groups of actors sharing the same dispatcher also share the same backing storage.
-Read more about that in the Dispatchers (Scala) documentation.
+Read more about that in the dispatchers-scala documentation.